weld-io/invitation-game/README.md

 Let the Inviter distribute the link `http://localhost:3011/[code]` via email, SMS, or copy link.

-You can also tell Invite Game to send an email invitation:
+You can also tell Invitation Game to send an email invitation:

-	curl -X POST -H "Content-Type: application/json" -d '{ "code": "bo", "message": "You should really try this app:", "email": "invitee1@weld.io,invitee2@weld.io" }' http://localhost:3011/api/invites
+	curl -X POST -H "Content-Type: application/json" -d '{ "code": "bo", "message": "You should really try this app:", "email": "invitee1@weld.io,invitee2@weld.io" }' http://localhost:3011/api/email

 Fields: